 HZB User Facilities & Supplies

 The User Facilites at BESSY II hold pumping stations, leak detection, a limited selection of vacuum components and assemblies as well as technical gases and liquid nitrogen incl. tranportation dewars.
 Storage spaces are available for packaging materials and gases.
 A mechanical workshop as well as a chemistry lab and a biological lab are available for users.
 Additional facilites are available on request.
-If you need more detailed information and access to our HZB User Facilities, please visit the webpage or get in contact with the BESSY II User Support.
+For more detailed information and access to our HZB User Facilities, please visit the webpage or contact the BESSY II User Support.

 Sample Environment

-Sample environment plays a crucial role for most beamline based experiments.
 The main task of the sample environment group is the control of the physical parameters at the sample position like temperature, magnetic or electric field or pressure.
-In addition they offer in-situ preparation of the sample by for example gas adsorption or chemical reactions as well as complementary in-situ measurements.
-The sample environment group supports the beamline scientists and the users during development and construction of novel sample evironment components.
-For for an increasing number of beamlines they offer specialized sample environment equipment in combination with direct user service.
-For more detailed information on sample environment at BESSY II please go to the webpage.
+In addition they offer in-situ preparation of the sample by gas adsorption or chemical reactions as well as complementary in-situ measurements.
+The sample environment group supports beamline scientists and the users during development and construction of novel sample evironment components.
+For an increasing number of beamlines they offer specialized sample environment equipment in combination with direct user service.
+For more detailed information on sample environment go to the webpage.